IHTSDO/snomed-release-service/README.md

 The plugin is configured to use your SSH Agent for ease of use.

-Of particular note is that new feature branch and hotfixes automatically get pushed upstream, so be careful with rebases.

 ## Performing a release

 To perform a release run: